test-fullautomation/python-jsonpreprocessor/test/readme.rst

    testfiles

-The log file of the test execution can be found here
+The log file of the test execution can be found here (default)

 .. code::

    testlogfiles/JPP_SelfTest.log

-This is a default setting.
 It is possible to redirect the output with

 .. code::